 For more information contact Human Support Group on 03300 882367.

-Information and support about caring can also be obtained from Darlington Association on Disability's "Carers Support Service", which is open from Monday - Friday, 9am until 5pm.
+The Service is open from Monday - Friday, 9am until 5pm.
 They are located at:

 Appointments can also be arranged outside normal working hours to fit with the needs of working carers.
-For further information please visit the Carers Support Service website [external link]
+For further information please visit the Carers Support website [external link]

 Carers may be eligible for for a Council Tax Carers Discount.